 Treatment of Amebic Keratitis

 Early, superficial amebic keratitis responds better to treatment.

 Epithelial lesions are debrided, and intensive drug therapy is applied.
 The initial choice is

-For the first 3 days, drugs are given every 1 to 2 hours.
-Other topical drugs used as adjunct therapy include the diamidines propamidine (0.1%) or hexamidine (0.1%).
+For the first 3 days, treatment is given every 1 to 2 hours.
+Other topical medications used as adjunct therapy include the diamidines propamidine (0.1%) or hexamidine (0.1%).

 Early recognition and treatment have eliminated the need for therapeutic keratoplasty in most instances, but keratoplasty remains an option when pharmacologic therapy fails.
 Intensive treatment is required for the first month; it is tapered per clinical response but continued for 6 to 12 months.
 Recurrence is common if treatment is stopped prematurely.

 To prevent amebic keratitis, contact lenses should be cleaned and stored following the recommendations of eye care providers and manufacturers.
 Hands should be washed thoroughly before handling them.
 Solution should be kept fresh, not reused, and not topped off; tap water should never be used.
 Nonsterile homemade contact lens solutions should not be used.
 Wearing contact lenses while swimming or showering should be avoided.

 Various Acanthamoeba species can cause chronic and progressively destructive keratitis in otherwise healthy hosts, mainly in contact lens users.

 Diagnose by examining Giemsa- or trichrome-stained corneal scrapings or by culturing the sample using special media.